yingtaoluo/yingtaoluo.github.io/_pages/experiences.md

 Education
 ======
+* Ph.D. in Machine Learning and Public Policy, Carnegie Mellon University, 2024-2028
-* Ph.D. in Information System, Carnegie Mellon University, 2022-present
+* Ph.D. in Information System, Carnegie Mellon University, 2022-2024
 * M.S. in Computer Science, University of Washington, 2020-2022
 * B.S. in Physics and Computer Science, Huazhong U of Sci and Tech, 2015-2019